Install and Run the Debug APK to Test Your App

-Follow the instructions at Connecting to Fire TV Through adb to get your Fire TV ready to accept Android debug bridge (ADB) commands.
+Follow the instructions at Connect to Fire Tablet through ADB to get your Fire tablet ready to accept Android debug bridge (ADB) commands.

-Next, follow the command line instructions at Installing and Running Your Fire TV App to install and run your debug APK.
+Next, follow the command line instructions at Running Your App on a Fire Tablet to install and run your debug APK.